- Native, which uses Managed Fusion itself to manage users and passwords.

 Fully qualified domain name | fusionis.life |

-server, locate the “Users” folder, right-click on the folder and select New > User.First name
+server, locate the “Users” folder, right-click on the folder and select New > User.When creating a user for this purpose, ensure the

 and Display name